praxis-app/praxis/CONTRIBUTING.md

 Changes happen through pull requests, following [GitHub flow](https://docs.github.com/en/get-started/using-github/github-flow):

-1. Fork the repo and create your branch from `main`.
+1. Fork the repo, or create a branch if you have write access, starting from `main`.
 2. Add tests for code that should be tested.
 3. Update documentation when behavior or APIs change.
 4. Run the checks below.